 Rob Nelson and his team seemingly had it made: they had a game, a foundation in which to work that many would kill for in the industry.
 However, it seemed as if the concept alone was almost an insurmountable task, taking what is known and loved and developing for players that are now 8 years removed from the original title.

-This first step of the process is universal when it comes to production pipelines; it’s just the degree in which the developers are working.
-Whether it’s the most famous game developers ever, or an indie studio with just one artist, each company or group must ensure their concept is robust and free from cracks to succeed on the game art pipeline.
+This first step of the process is universal when it comes to production pipelines; it’s just the degree to which the developers are working.
+Whether it’s the most famous game developers ever or an indie studio with just one artist, each company or group must ensure their concept is robust and free from cracks to succeed on the game art pipeline.

 I like this stage specifically because everyone is working together as a unit.
 Each person is a valuable asset to the team, and even though there may be disagreement and strife, each part works together and the absence of some could be fatal to the project.